adoliner1/grid_game/rules.md

 **Power at Tiles:** Each player has a power-level at a tile.
 It comes from the sum of the power of their shapes there.
 Your **peak power** is the highest power you have across all tiles.

-**Cooldowns:** Many tiles have a cooldown (the description will say "once per round").
+**Cooldowns:** Some tiles have a cooldown (the description will say "once per round").
 Cooldowns are _shared_ between players.
 I.e. once a tile is on cooldown, it may not be used by anyone.

 ## Base-Income
 At the start of each round, players produce 1 of each shape.